erhauser/bioschemas-ghpages-markup-tutorial/README.md

 ### What are we aiming for?

 It may help you to understand the purpose of these activities if we should you what we are aiming to do.

-We are going to add Bioschemas markup to webpages that have been written about data, software, training materials, or many other kinds of research output.
-These webpages are hosted on the GitHub Pages platform, but they could be hosted anywhere.
+1. We are going to add Bioschemas markup to webpages that have been written about data, software, training materials, or many other kinds of research output.
+2. These webpages are hosted on the GitHub Pages platform, but they could be hosted anywhere.
+3. We will then use tools to validate that we have added the markup correctly.
+4. The benefit of this activity is to make your research output more discoverable.

 ### Creating this GitHub Page
-Let's start by forking [this repository](https://github.com/zbmed-semtec/bioschemas-ghpages-markup-tutorial) for your own purposes.
+Let's start by forking [this repository](https://github.com/philreeddata/bioschemas-ghpages-markup-tutorial) for your own purposes.
 Once forked, go to settings

 ![Settings](./images/settings.png)